Labrador Retriever

 in cold weather, the Labrador Retriever has developed

-hunting origins.
-A powerful swimmer, the Labrador Retriever
+their hunting origins.
+A powerful swimmer, the Labrador

-makes a reliable hunting partner and a friendly house
+Retriever makes a reliable hunting partner and a friendly

-dog.
-The Labrador Retriever is easy to train and, by nature,
+house dog.
+The Labrador Retriever is easy to train and,

-is a true sporting dog.
-Counting the Labrador retriever
+by nature, is a true sporting dog.
+Counting the Labrador

-as one of its ancestors, the flat-coated retriever is
+retriever as one of its ancestors, the flat-coated retriever

-and their water-resistant coats. y be that's why Labrador
+toes and their water-resistant coats. y be that's why

-Retrievers have been used for everything, from hunting
+Labrador Retrievers have been used for everything, from

-to search and rescue.
-The Labrador Retriever is a talented
+hunting to search and rescue.
+The Labrador Retriever

-breed that is effective in drug detection, as a service
+is a talented breed that is effective in drug detection,

 The Labrador Retriever is easy to train

-is known for its intelligence, warm affection for man,
+Retriever is known for its intelligence, warm affection

-field dexterity and undying devotion to any task.
-The
+for man, field dexterity and undying devotion to any

-well-bred Labrador Retriever is one of a handful of wonderful
+task.
+The well-bred Labrador Retriever is one of a handful

-family dogs for a broad spectrum of lifestyles and living
+of wonderful family dogs for a broad spectrum of lifestyles

-situations.
-The Labrador Retriever is very strong and
+and living situations.
+The Labrador Retriever is very

 Labrador Retrievers come in three colors,